Nate Lowe Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.1 K/9, the second-worst in MLB.
+- The 7.4 strikeouts per nine innings compiled by the Athletics pitching staff ranks 29th in MLB.

-- The Athletics have the last-ranked team ERA among all league pitching staffs (7.71).
+- The Athletics' 7.53 team ERA ranks last among all MLB pitching staffs.

-- The Athletics give up the most home runs in baseball (34 total, 1.8 per game).
+- The Athletics allow the most home runs in baseball (35 total, 1.8 per game).

-- Sears (0-1) gets the starting nod for the Athletics in his fourth start of the season.
-He's put together a 4.60 ERA in 15 2/3 innings pitched, with 12 strikeouts.
+- The Athletics are sending Fujinami (0-3) out for his fourth start of the season.
+He is 0-3 with an 11.37 ERA and 10 strikeouts through 12 2/3 innings pitched.

-- The left-hander last appeared on Sunday against the New York Mets, when he threw six innings, allowing two earned runs while giving up four hits.
+- The right-hander last appeared in relief on Saturday, when he tossed 2/3 innings against the Texas Rangers while giving up hits.

-- In three games this season, the 27-year-old has a 4.60 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .250 to opposing batters.
+- In three games this season, the 29-year-old has put up an ERA of 11.37, with 7.1 strikeouts per nine innings.
+Opponents are hitting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.